-Abstract-We investigate the dynamical mechanism of PM{10} and wind velocity in eight South Korean cities.
-We implement the detrended cross-correlation analysis (DCCA) method to extract the overall tendency of the hourly variation.
-We find from three-daily and one-weekly intervals that Busan has the negative largest, while Donghae has the positive largest in the DCCA cross-correlation coefficient between PM{10} and wind velocity.
-The cross-correlation is statistically significant for the hourly time series data less than two days, as a result of Asian dust events.
-We also ascertain whether a cross-correlation is statistically significant or not from random number surrogation and shuffled time series surrogation.
+Abstract-We study the temporal variation characteristics of PM{10} and wind velocity in eight South Korean cities.
+We employ the detrended cross-correlation analysis (DCCA) method to extract the overall tendency of the hourly variation.
+We ascertain from three-daily and one-weekly intervals that Busan has the negative largest, while Donghae has the positive largest in the DCCA cross-correlation coefficient between PM{10} and wind velocity.
+As a result of Asian dust events, the cross-correlation is statistically significant for the hourly time series data less than two days.
+Particularly, we discuss whether a cross-correlation is statistically significant or not from random number surrogation and shuffled time series surrogation.

-Keywords- Wind speed, PM10, Asian dust, DCCA, Random number surrogation, Shuffled time series surrogation.
+Keywords- PM10; Wind speed; Asian dust; DCCA; Random number surrogation; Shuffled time series surrogation